AlexBarker97/FairTower---DnD-Campaign/README.md

 Details:
+This world could be consideded a utopia, there is universal healthcare, people live long and well.
+Unemployment is almost non-existent and petty crimes are all vut eradicated.
+People's jobs don't earn them pay, they directly give them access to a selection of houses, cars, holiday packages for their job "bracket".
+Everyone is paid the same amount outside of these job based benefits.
+The economy is extrodinarily healthy and the government fully control it all seemingly well.
+Plot twist spoiler: The government is pumping this money currently into technology toberadicate and terraform other nearby planets quietly.
+This is what the playwrs fight in the portal dimensions.
+And mandatory traininf ia required as the gov has realised assaulting these nearby planets may bring retaliation.
 Training to join the "People's Guard"
 Guards on floors which keep you from entering a floor you have not yet unlocked.
 People you have met coming back from the training have been fairly underwhelmed and have just told you you will see when you get there.